davehasagithub/BakingApp/README.md

 - Single Activity app with master/detail flow using fragments.
 - Detail pane uses horizontal RecyclerView that acts like ViewPager.
 - Includes home screen widget with configuration activity.
+- Recipe data reloads from remote after 30m or by using swipe-down.